LaserQueue/LaserQueue/API.md

 This overview describes the API that binds the frontend and backend of the LaserQueue.

 ## Communication
 Communication will be between some frontend user interface and the backend server using WebSockets.
 By default, we use port 8763 for this.
-Our frontend has a function, `socketSend()` that can be used to send things over WebSockets.
-It automatically adds the SID.
+Our frontend has a function, `socketSend()` that can be used to send JSON over WebSockets.

 ## Configuration
 Our backend and frontend pull configuration info from a file, `www/config.json`.
 This file is created based on `www/defaultconf.json` by the backend server if it does not exist.
 It consists of JSON key-object pairs.
 Most should be self-explanatory.
 Some values, such as the version number and repository, should *not* be edited without a high level of knowledge.
 These files are in the `www/` directory so that they are accessible to the frontend over HTTP.